- Investment Director

 The views expressed are those of the authors at the time of writing.
 Other teams may hold different views and make different investment decisions.
 The value of your investment may become worth more or less than at the time of original investment.
 While any third-party data used is considered reliable, its accuracy is not guaranteed.
 For professional, institutional, or accredited investors only.

 When US inflation hit its highest levels in 40 years in June 2022, central banks around the world tightened monetary policy.
 This raised the cost of debt and created a more challenging environment for buyout funds.
-Because buyouts rely on leverage to finance transactions, interest rates affect them directly.
-In the US, buyouts’ exposure to rates reached a peak in 2022, with an average seven times leverage.2 This level, the highest it had been since the global financial crisis, was a byproduct of two decades of historically low rates.
+Because buyouts typically rely on leverage to finance transactions, interest rates impact them directly.
+In the US, buyouts’ exposure to rates reached a peak in 2022, with an average leverage of seven times.1 This level, the highest it had been since the global financial crisis, was a byproduct of two decades of historically low rates.
 Because the effects of moderate inflation and higher interest rates could linger, investors may want to consider a variety of factors when deploying capital in buyout funds:

 The degree to which secondaries and fund of funds experience direct interest-rate risk varies according to their underlying strategy exposure.
-As Figure 3 shows, buyout funds represent 45% of all capital raised by private equity strategies over the past 10 years.
-As a result, it is likely that most secondaries and fund-of-funds strategies currently have direct interest-rate risk exposure.
+As Figure 4 shows, buyout funds represent around 45% of all capital raised by private equity strategies over the past 10 years.
+As a result, it is likely that a significant portion of secondaries and fund-of-funds strategies currently have direct interest-rate risk exposure.

 Venture capital and growth equity funds rarely finance their investments with leverage and, therefore, tend to avoid the challenges associated with direct interest-rate exposure.
 They do, however, experience indirect impacts, primarily through shifting valuations.

 Overall, today’s higher interest rates mean steeper discount rates and, therefore, depressed valuations.
-This results in increased valuation risk for companies raising subsequent rounds of financing or contemplating an initial public offering.
-Conversely, lower valuations often benefit venture capital and growth equity managers with new capital to deploy.
+This can result in increased valuation risk for companies raising subsequent rounds of financing or contemplating an initial public offering.
+Conversely, lower valuations often benefit venture capital and growth equity managers who have new capital to deploy.

 Stay up to date with the latest market insights and our point of view.